Viirgi/VRblog/README.txt

 A Pen created at CodePen.io.
-You can find this one at https://codepen.io/ramenhog/pen/MpORPa.
+You can find this one at https://codepen.io/kehui/pen/zzedLe.

- Playing around with CSS Grid in responsive image galleries.

-Can you tell what I was craving when I made this?.....
+ Responsive vertically tiled image gallery, comes with lightbox using jQuery and Bootstrap modal popup.